 Jiat-Hwee Chang reconstructs how the air-conditioning industry originated in North America and became such a transformative force in twentieth-century architecture, while also critiquing the industry’s simplistic assumption of a universal standard of thermal comfort.
 In an effort to construct a more global history, the essay presents two sites, Singapore and Doha, Qatar, as examples of the proliferation of air-conditioned complexes in the Global South in the 1970s and 1980s, that were equipped by American firms or at least drew on American expertise.
 And yet, Chang explores recent projects to show that, in response to tropical and subtropical warming, these two affluent countries are actually producing hybrid cooling strategies for buildings and public spaces that blend technology and tradition, thereby challenging the air-conditioning dependency.

 Hannah le Roux follows the material flows and corporate geographies of asbestos-cement, a construction material that proliferated globally in the twentieth century.
-The essay reveals the industrial, academic, professional, and political links between modernity and toxicity: le Roux traces how the Swiss-based multinational Eternit marketed its asbestos products from the 1950s on through the company magazine AC; how architectural historian Sigfried Giedion placed himself at the service of industry by writing for AC and by using asbestos-cement in his own home; and how, through the efforts of the United Nations, the material became widespread in the Global South through prefabricated housing.
+The essay reveals the industrial, academic, professional, and political links between modernity and toxicity: le Roux traces how the Swiss-based multinational Eternit marketed its asbestos products from the 1950s on through the company magazine ac: International asbestos-cement review; how architectural historian Sigfried Giedion placed himself at the service of industry by writing for ac review and by using asbestos-cement in his own home; and how, through the efforts of the United Nations, the material became widespread in the Global South through prefabricated housing.
 Even after bans in many countries, the lingering presence of asbestos-cement is a form of “slow violence” that suggests the need for a “slower science.”

-Isabelle Doucet takes two radical projects, Cedric Price’s Aviary (1985) at the Royal Veterinary College in London, United Kingdom, and Ant Farm’s Dolphin Embassy (1976) in Australia, as two contextual and self-reflexive case studies of possible human-animal relationships.
-The essay adopts an environmental humanities perspective to conduct an architectural analysis, asserting that even though both projects were ultimately unrealized, architecture was central in their proposed paradigmatic spaces for breeding and encounter.
-Engaging with the very storytelling methods of Price and Ant Farm, Doucet offers an archival-based tale, framed by scientific and Indigenous knowledge, to acknowledge the meaningful lives of others, humans- and non-humans, for multispecies survival and coexistence in the neoliberal era.
+Isabelle Doucet takes two projects, the Cedric Price Aviary and related Funding Appeal (1981–1984) in London, United Kingdom, and Ant Farm’s Dolphin Embassy (1976) in Australia, as two contextual and self-reflexive case studies of possible human-animal relationships.
+The essay adopts an environmental humanities perspective to conduct an architectural analysis.
+In doing so, it asserts that even though both projects were ultimately unrealized and architecture was central in their proposed spaces for research and encounter, other tools and mediators were deemed necessary for them to succeed as multispecies encounters.
+Engaging with the storytelling methods adopted in these projects, Doucet offers a tale of architecture that acknowledges the meaningful lives of others—humans and non-humans—and facilitates multispecies survival and coexistence.

-Paulo Tavares develops a postcolonial critique of Empire’s palm house and colonial-era plantations to frame an excavation of the ethno-botanical archive of American anthropologist William Balée.
+Paulo Tavares develops a postcolonial critique of the palm house and colonial-era plantations to frame an excavation of the ethno-botanical archive of American anthropologist William Balée.
 During an interview, Tavares and Balée discuss the plant diversity and formations in the Amazon region, documented by the latter in the 1980s.
-Through a research-based approach, that incorporates botany into architecture and vice versa, Tavares questions how institutions, both in the natural sciences and architecture, should build their archival collections.
-This critique is set within the context of Brazilian development policies that destroy Indigenous habitats, plants, and cultures with the backing of states and corporations that profit from rainforest deforestation—in forensic terms a crime against humanity and the environment.
+Through a research-based approach, Tavares challenges how institutions, both in the natural sciences and architecture, should build their archival collections.
+This critique is set within the context of Brazilian development policies that destroy Indigenous habitats and cultures with the backing of states and corporations that profit from rainforest deforestation—a crime against humanity and the environment.